Our rating(3.2/5)

 Card machines

-Clover Flex on stone table
+New Clover Flex model on pink background

 Clover Flex is one of the more popular choices of AIBMS.